 If the issue is still there, connect the keyboard to a different PC and check if it’s working.
 In case the keyboard works, it’s possible that one of your settings is causing the issue on your PC.

 If you’re using a laptop, perhaps you should take it to the repair shop and ask them to check if your keyboard is working properly.

 Once you disable your built-in keyboard the problem should be resolved.
-As we already mentioned, this is just a workaround, but it might come in handy until you find the cause of the problem.
+Bear in mind that using an external keyboard is just a workaround, but until you manage to find a permanent solution for the default keyboard.